-- 2. The Order does not mean that alcohol is banned in public places.
+- 1. The whole of Flintshire is covered by a Designated Public Places Order which restricts anti-social drinking in public places. - 2.
+Signs relating to this are located in various areas of the County. - 3.
+It is an offence to drink alcohol after being asked not to do so by a Police Officer whilst in a public place. - 4.
+The Order does not mean that alcohol is banned in public places.
 A drinker's behaviour will be considered in any action taken by our Enforcement Officers.
-If you are drinking alcohol sensibly in a public place, you will not be affected. - 3.
-North Wales Police have the power to ask you to stop drinking alcohol in a public place if in their opinion; - You are creating disorder or behaving in an anti-social manner when drinking or under the influence of alcohol - You are likely to behave in an anti-social or disorderly way when drinking or under the influence of alcohol - 4.
+If you are drinking alcohol sensibly in a public place, you will not be affected. - 5.
+North Wales Police have the power to ask you to stop drinking alcohol in a public place if in their opinion; - You are creating disorder or behaving in an anti-social manner when drinking or under the influence of alcohol - You are likely to behave in an anti-social or disorderly way when drinking or under the influence of alcohol - 6.
 The action the officer takes will depend on your response to his request.
-This will vary from your alcohol being seized and disposed of to an arrest and conviction of a public order offence. - 5.
-Flintshire County Council works in partnership with North Wales Police to ensure we reduce the harm of alcohol on those who live, work in, or visit our County.
+This will vary from your alcohol being seized and disposed of to an arrest and conviction of a public order offence. - Flintshire County Council works in partnership with North Wales Police to ensure we reduce the harm of alcohol on those who live, work in, or visit our County.

-4.10 Abandoned Vehicles
+4.11 Abandoned Vehicles

-- 1. Residents and visitors to Flintshire are encouraged to ensure that vehicles are parked correctly on the highway and have an up to date tax disc to avoid them being mistaken for an abandoned vehicle. - 2.
-The Refuse Disposal (Amenity) Act 1978 states the following on the Removal of Abandoned Vehicles; - [K] where it appears to a local authority that a motor vehicle in their area is abandoned without lawful authority on any land in the open air or on any land forming part of a highway, it shall be the duty of the authority to remove the vehicle. - 3.
+1. Residents and visitors to Flintshire are encouraged to ensure that vehicles are parked correctly on the highway and have an up to date tax disc to avoid them being mistaken for an abandoned vehicle.

+- 2. The Refuse Disposal (Amenity) Act 1978 states the following on the Removal of Abandoned Vehicles; - [K] where it appears to a local authority that a motor vehicle in their area is abandoned without lawful authority on any land in the open air or on any land forming part of a highway, it shall be the duty of the authority to remove the vehicle. - 3.
 If a vehicle is reported to be abandoned, then the following actions will be taken; - DVLA records will be checked in an attempt to find the owner.
-If this is unsuccessful, then officers are free to enter the vehicle to obtain any documents that may contain details of the owner.

-- A 24 hour notice will be served on the vehicle if it is considered to be dangerous.
+If this is unsuccessful, then officers are free to enter the vehicle to obtain any documents that may contain details of the owner. - A 24 hour notice will be served on the vehicle if it is considered to be dangerous.
 If the owner takes no action, then it will be removed and disposed of or stored dependent upon the circumstances. - All other vehicles will be served with a 7 day notice requesting the owner to remove it by an authorised Enforcement Officer. - If no action has been taken by the owner after 7 days, the vehicle will be removed.
 A vehicle in good condition can be put forward for sale to reclaim any costs. - In all circumstances, the previous registered owner (as registered with DVLA) will be issued with an invoice for costs of removal and/or disposal of the vehicle.

-4.11 Abandoned Supermarket Trolleys
+4.12 Abandoned Supermarket Trolleys